WebDevStudios/Hash-Link-Scroll-Offset/readme.txt

 == Changelog ==

+= 0.1.8 =
+* Adjust JS to account for relative urls.
+* Add checks for evt and event.preventDefault existing.

 = 0.1.7 =
 * Refactor JS to be more extensible, and adjust auto-scrolling (when hash exists in URL) to be more intelligent.